Diaz123-droid/gradle-stuff/README.md

 ## Purpose

-It will be ever changing.
+> It will be ever changing.
 Until I find anything good to use it for, theres nothing useful that should come of it!
+> If you do find this project interesting, please do add some changes to your liking.

 ## 0.0.1 Release Notes